dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2510: Creativity aids education and cultural literacy.
+### T2510: Writers and artists can inspire, educate, and entertain.

 |Support|
 |---|